 Since 1982 the Keweenaw County Historical Society has maintained four museums at the light station.
 Besides the lighthouse, they include a Maritime Museum in the old fog signal building, a Keweenaw History Museum located in the old U. S. Coast Guard Station garage, and Commercial Fishing Museum located in one of the assistant keepers buildings.

-The Keweenaw History Museum and the Eagle Harbor Lighthouse Complex are open from mid-June to early October.
+Hours & Admission -The Keweenaw History Museum and the Eagle Harbor lighthouse are open from mid-June to early October.
 Admission $5.00.
 Children free.